amethystaurora-robo/Rare_event_algorithms/README.md

 The trajectory path is again computed from the off state to the on state, shown below.

 Working on coomparable plots of salinity and AMOC (and temperature) with target values of 30 standard deviations above/below mean.
 Then do importance sampling analysis.
-Can make agg label plots for all, edit plots so salinitya and AMOC are side-by-side, instanton are side by side.
+Can make agg label plots for all, edit plots so salinity and AMOC are side-by-side, instanton are side by side.
 Change titles, make graphs, finish up presentation and GitHub, then can do poster.

+Change plots to show that temperature fluctuates up when salinity transitions, and when AMOC transitions.
+Add 6 more plots of return to on state, if it transitions, do instanton, if not, we done.

 # References: